Hafiz Sahar: Marriage and children

+Sahar was married and had 6 children.

 Death and afterward

 Philosophical and/or political views

 As Professor of Journalism and Mass Communications, he was a champion of free speech/press and human rights as well as a strong advocate of bringing Television in Afghanistan.

 Published works

 "Comparative study of educational television in selected developing countries and its relevance to the similar use of television in Afghanistan" Hafiz Sahar, New York University, 1967.

 "The nearly lost art of letters" an article explaining the significant of letter writing as an art.
 Insight News, Minneapolis, 1978.

-"Recent Coup Analyzed: Afghanistan is no cliche", a commentary report on Afghanistan Coup, Insight News, May 17, 1978.
+"Recent Coup Analyzed: Afghanistan is no cliche", a commentary report on Afghanistan Coup, Insight News, 17 May 1978.

-"Canada encourages and supports ethnic diversity" an article on Canadian cultural activities, Insight News, August 23, 1978.
+"Canada encourages and supports ethnic diversity" an article on Canadian cultural activities, Insight News, 23 August 1978.

 "The Mawkish Melthing Pot: Cultural uniformity vs cultural diversity" Insight News, Sept 20, 1978.

-"Chicano looks for future for more freedom" Insight News, July 13, 1978.
+"Chicano looks for future for more freedom" Insight News, 13 July 1978.

 Aesop's Fables in Persian/Dari, Kabul, Afghanistan 1971.

 "Lapiz Lazulai Cufflinks – Sherlock Holmes", March 1971.

 "The United Nations Organization: The Human Rights, 1949".

 Our representatives for the Parliament seem to be the cream of the crop, thanks to Democracy", Daily Anis, 1950.